PeeringDB Product Committee

-The PeeringDB Product Committee members serve a 2 years renewable term.
-Volunteers can submit their candidacy to the PeeringDB Board.
+The PeeringDB Product Committee members serve a 2 years renewable term, potential volunteers may submit their candidacy to the PeeringDB Board.
+The product committee will select their own Chair and Vice Chair by simple majority vote.
 The Board may add or remove members at any time it deems necessary.

 - Questions and suggestions for the Product Committee can be sent to email@example.com

 - Key development communication and community input gathering efforts will be conducted via the PeeringDB Governance Mailinglist firstname.lastname@example.org

 - All issues and the product roadmap and feature backlog can be found at https://github.com/peeringdb/peeringdb/issues

 Product Committee members will decide by simple majority vote on contested issues called by the Product Committee Chair.